 Moving on the World Map

 You’re finally free of the confines of Jamandi’s Mansion in Restov, your next destination being Oleg Leveton’s Trading Post.
-Right now there’s not much agonizing as to which direction to take on the world map; your route is more or less set and you can really only choose to go forwards towards your aforementioned destination, or back to Restov, which is a waste of time.
+Right now there’s not much agonizing as to which direction to take on the world map, you’re route is more or less set and go really only choose to go forward towards your aforementioned destination, or back to Restov, which is a waste of time.
 That being the case, click the left arrow on the map to move in that direction and watch as you progress past a fork in the road.
-Beyond this fork you’ll be treated to a not-so-random encounter where you’ll face off against three Wolves.
+Beyond this fork you’ll be treated to a not-so-random encounter where you’ll face off against three Thylacines.